 World War II wrecks of the Truk Lagoon – list of wrecks in Truk Lagoon

 But also, please bear in mind that Chuuk Lagoon is a grave site too.
 You will need to respect this when you dive the site.
-So now on to the list of wrecks in Truk Lagoon.
+So by what happened at Truk Lagoon is what’s resulted in the following list of wrecks in Truk Lagoon.

 Aikoku Maru wreck